14jjfenlason/giftune/README.md

 3. **Open the `index.html` file in your web browser.**

-No need to install additional dependencies, as the project uses CDN links for all external libraries including Materialize CSS, jQuery, and others.
+No need to install additional dependencies, as the project uses CDN(content delivery network) links for all external libraries including Materialize CSS, jQuery, and others.

 ## Usage
 Open `index.html` in your browser.
 Utilize the search modal to enter an artist's name or song title.
 The application will fetch and display artist and song information, album art, and a corresponding gif from Giphy related to the search query.